Illinois Innocence Project: Case work

 The Illinois Innocence Project (IIP) provides investigative and legal research services to attorneys representing inmates who both the attorneys and the Project have good reason to believe did not commit the crimes for which they were convicted.
 The IIP involves degree seeking undergraduate and graduate students, under the supervision of the inmate's attorney and Project faculty and/or criminal investigator, in providing these services.
 The IIP does not provide legal representation directly to defendants or inmates.

 The IIP's resources are limited.
 As a result, the primary guidelines that will be weighted in determining whether to accept an inmate's case include the following:

-The inmate must be seeking to establish his or her actual innocence of the crime(s) for which he or she is incarcerated.
+The inmate must be seeking to establish their actual innocence of the crime(s) for which they are incarcerated.
 More specifically, IIP takes those cases in which there appears to be a significant chance that substantial evidence can be found to prove one innocent.
 Further, once IIP have agreed to work on a case, the Project reserves the right to withdraw for any reason, including an inability to prove a claim of actual innocence.

 The inmate was convicted of a felony committed in Illinois.

 In most instances, the inmate must be incarcerated and have at least 48 months remaining on your sentence.
 The substantial amount of time involved in investigation and follow-up activity makes it impractical to provide assistance on cases where the remaining prison time is less than that.

 Finally, the Project does not provide assistance to individuals who are awaiting trial or whose only claim is that their rights were violated.
 The program usually cannot help in the following situations: